AhmedMuhammedElsaid/ahmedmuhammedelsaid/README.md

   <p>Hey there, welcome!</br>
   I'm Ahmed Muhammed Elsaid, A Software Engineer As Frontend  from Egypt</b>.</p>

-  💡 &nbsp;I like to explore new trends and learn new technologies.\
+  💡 &nbsp; I like to explore new trends and learn new technologies.\
   🌱 &nbsp;I'm on track for learning more about <a style="color:#45b8d8" href="https://reactjs.org/" target="_blank"><u>React</u></a>,<a style="color:#45b8d8" href="https://reactnative.dev/" target="_blank"><u>React Native</u></a>, <a style="color:#764ABC" href="https://redux.js.org/" target="_blank"><u>Redux</u></a>,<a style="color:#764ABC" href="https://graphql.org/" target="_blank"><u>
   GraphQL</u></a>,<a style="color:#764ABC" href="https://react-query.tanstack.com/" target="_blank"><u>React-Query</u></a>,
   <a style="color:#764ABC" href="https://auth0.com/" target="_blank"><u>Auth0</a>,